rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.1.5

+This version is released for approval on Apple Mac Store 11 June 2020.
+The ssh part of RsynGUI is changed, [see ssh](https://rsyncosx.netlify.app/post/ssh/).

+- the user can add a user selected ssh keypath and identityfile
+- RsyncGUI can assist in creating rsa based ssh keypair

 ## Version 2.1.1

 This version is approved for release on Apple Mac Store 17 May 2020.